biphrost/.github/profile/README.md

 ## Architecture

+Biphrost has a carefully-stratified architecture: it manages LXC-based containers with a collection of [shell utilities](https://github.com/biphrost/shell), which are invoked by a RESTful API (via a distributed task queue), which is dressed up with a fun [SVG-based UI](https://github.com/biphrost/ui).

 ### LXC

 Biphrost uses [LXC](https://linuxcontainers.org/lxc/introduction/) instead of Docker for containerization (scroll down if your first question is "why?").
 LXC is configured here to run *unprivileged* containers, to further reduce the risks associated with a compromised container.